jonatanblue/rundeck-test-server/README.md

 # Rundeck test server

-Deploy a Rundeck test server on AWS using Ansible.
+Deploy a Rundeck server on AWS using Ansible and run integration tests for [rundeck-backup-restore](https://github.com/jonatanblue/rundeck-backup-restore).

 Ensure that your AWS access keys are in `~/.aws/credentials`: